BENEFITS OF MEMBERSHIP

-New members pay an entrance fee equal to two annual subscriptions of their joining category plus an initial annual fee that will vary according to the month of joining (ie a proportion of the remaining financial year October to September).
+New full members pay an entrance fee equal to two annual subscriptions plus an initial annual fee that will vary according to the month of joining (ie a proportion of the remaining financial year October to September).
+Young Adults aged 30 to 34 pay an entrance fee equal to one annual subscription.
 The entrance fee payment may be spread over three years.
-Also, there is no joining fee for Juniors or Young Adults aged 18 to 34.
+Also, there is no joining fee for Juniors or Young Adults aged 18 to 29.

 Adult, Full Membership